History of Elmina: Elmina before the arrival of the Portuguese

 Elmina today extends over two peninsulas, north and south of the Benya River.
 The settlement of the southern peninsula has been documented since at least the year 1000 AD.
-The settlement of the North Peninsula, on the began in modern times.
+The settlement of the North Peninsula began in modern times.
 Before the arrival of the Portuguese at the end of the 15th century, the population was probably a few hundred people and Elmina was thus one of the larger settlements of the coastal section later called the Gold Coast.
 In addition, 100 years before the arrival of the Portuguese, its inhabitants were already in trade with the Akan people of the inland area via the salt trade.
 Through these indigenous people, Elmina was connected to several trade routes of West Africa such as the Trans-Saharan trade routes.

 A village divided into two

-Elmina was located on the border of the two Fante states Komenda and Fetu.
-Since the Portuguese also called the later Elmina "Aldea das duas Partes", which translates as "village of two parts", it has been assumed that before the arrival of the Portuguese, there were two different fishing villages on both banks of the Benya Lagoon.
-One of which belonged to Komenda (other name: Eguafo) and the other to Fetu.
+Elmina was located on the border between two Fante states, Komenda (also known as Eguafo) and Fetu.
+Since the Portuguese also called the later Elmina "Aldea das duas Partes", which translates as "village of two parts", it has been assumed that before the arrival of the Portuguese, there were two different fishing villages on both banks of the Benya Lagoon, one of which belonged to Eguafo and the other to Fetu.
 Archaeological investigations in the 1990s has shown that there was no settlement north of the Benya before the arrival of the Portuguese.
 Both halves of old Elmina were located on the southern peninsula.
 The one settlement core was located immediately west of today's Elmina Castle (and partly buried under the castle today); the other part about 400 meters west was situated at Bantuma.
 The reason for the division of the village into two parts may have been that both parts were located at the elevated points of the peninsula and the area in between was occasionally flooded.

 Later Dutch maps show that the areas in the west and northwest of Elmina were dominated by Eguafo / Komenda, while the areas in the east were dominated by Fetu.
 At the time of the arrival of the Portuguese, the rulers of both states made claims to Elmina.

 The unresolved question to the political affiliation of the original Elmina has led to various speculations.
 For example, a phonetic similarity between the word "Caramansa", which was used to refer to the "King of Elmina" in the first Portuguese reports, and the title of ruler "Mansa" of the Mandinka people from the Sahel region, led to a conclusion that Mandinka traders ruled in Elmina before the Portuguese period.
 Apart from the sound similarity, there is no evidence of this.
 Since the term Caramansa no longer appears except in the earliest reports, it is more likely that the Mandinka term was used by an African translator as a general term for "ruler".